 And if you’d like more information on how to think outside the box, check out this article HERE.

-Tip #4 in your Sleep Apnea and PTSD C&P exam: Don’t Have Your Best Day
+Tip #4 in your C&P Exam for Sleep Apnea Secondary to PTSD: Don’t Have Your Best Day

 This doesn’t mean that you should fake having a bad day!